Ilya114/Box64Droid/README.md

 - Android 12+ can kill Termux, you may get `[Process completed (signal 9) - press Enter]`.
 To fix it run this command in adb shell from your pc: `adb shell "/system/bin/device_config put activity_manager max_phantom_processes 2147483647"`
 - "Control" menu in Wine (in Wine Proton 8.0-2 working fine) shows nothing.
 You can just open `control` using "Run" (Win + R).
 - Winetricks runs a long of time when Proton installed (non-root version).
-- Wine GE 8.14 and Wine 8.14 have broken DXVK with drivers for Adreno 7xx/610.
+- Wine GE 8.14 and above and Wine 8.14 and above have broken DXVK with drivers for Adreno 7xx/610.
 Install any Wine version before 8.14.

 ## Instructions on how to mount SD-card external HDD/SSD (chroot version only)